The Ames Library Scholarly and Artistic Research Proposal Award

 before the end of the following academic year in which the award is presented.
 Students

-must identify a faculty sponsor who will supervise the project, and work with the
+must identify a faculty sponsor who will supervise the project and help the student

-is unrestricted.
-Recipients may use this as a stipend or for travel or project materials
+Digital Commons after completion.
+Recipients may use the award monies as a stipend or for travel

 Selection of this annual award is determined by members of the Library Advisory Committee.